CypherPlay/Vaultis-backend/README.md

 - `REDIS_URL`: The connection string for your Redis instance (e.g., `redis://localhost:6379`).
 - `JWT_SECRET`: Secret key for JWT signing.

+### Logging and Privacy

+To enhance user privacy, client IP addresses are anonymized before being logged.
+For IPv4, the last octet is masked (e.g., `192.168.1.xxx`), and for IPv6, the last 80 bits are masked (e.g., `parts.slice(0, 3).join(':') + ':xxxx:xxxx:xxxx:xxxx:xxxx'`).

+- `DISABLE_IP_LOGGING`: Set to `true` to completely disable IP address logging.
+By default, IP addresses are anonymized and logged.

 ```bash
 $ npm install
 ```